howen7/phase4_project_ds-west-082420/README.md

 When choosing a problem, consider:

-1. **Portfolio Depth:** One option is to choose the same type of problem you plan to tackle in Module 5 (capstone).
+1. **Portfolio Depth:** One option is to choose the same type of problem you plan to tackle in Phase 5 (capstone).
 This will allow you to practice the necessary skills in a group setting, before diving into your individual project.
 You will likely produce a capstone project that is more polished and sophisticated, but your portfolio will demonstrate less breadth.
 2. **Portfolio Breadth:** Another option is to choose a type of problem that interests you, but that you don't plan to use in your capstone project.
 Each of your individual projects will end up less polished and sophisticated, but you will end up with a portfolio that demonstrates a wider range of skills.

 ### Problem 1: Time Series Modeling